peteonrails/vote_fu/README.markdown

     # If you want to enfore "One Person, One Vote" rules in the database, uncomment the index below
     # add_index :votes, ["voter_id", "voter_type", "voteable_id", "voteable_type"], :unique => true, :name => "uniq_one_vote_only"

+### Example Application

+There is now a reference application available.
+Due to overwhelming demand for example code and kickstart guides, I have open-sourced MyQuotable.com in order to provide an easy-to-follow example of how to use VoteFu with RESTful Authentication, JRails, and other popular plugins.
+To get the example code:

+    git clone git://github.com/peteonrails/myquotable.git

+There will be a screencast coming soon too.
+Contact me if you want to help.

 Consideration
 =============